Genes, Brain and Behavior

-Genes, Brain and Behavior (also known as G2B) is a peer-reviewed online-only scientific journal covering research in the fields of behavioral, neural, and psychiatric genetics.
-It is published by Wiley-Blackwell on behalf of the International Behavioural and Neural Genetics Society.
-The journal was established in 2002 as a quarterly and is currently published monthly.
-G2B is a hybrid open access journal, but two years after publication all content is available for free online.
+Genes, Brain and Behavior (also known as G2B) is a bimonthly peer-reviewed open access scientific journal covering research in the fields of behavioral, neural, and psychiatric genetics.
+It is published by Wiley on behalf of the International Behavioural and Neural Genetics Society.
+The journal was established in 2002 as a quarterly and is currently published bimonthly.
+In 2024, Douglas Wahlsten wrote that the contents of the journal are "thoroughly modern", not suffering from the genetic determinism that "infected" many earlier behavior-genetics publications.

 Overview and history

-Genes, Brain and Behavior is published by Wiley-Blackwell on behalf of the International Behavioural and Neural Genetics Society.
+Genes, Brain and Behavior (also known as G2B) is published by Wiley on behalf of the International Behavioural and Neural Genetics Society.
 Volume 1 appeared in 2002 and issues appeared quarterly.
-As submissions increased, the journal switched in 2003 to a bimonthly schedule, in 2006 to 8-times-a-year, and in 2014 to a monthly frequency.
-Content is available online from the Wiley Online Library or, after a 12-month embargo, from EBSCOhost.
-Authors can elect to have accepted articles published as open access.
-All content is available online for free 24 months after publication.
+As submissions increased, the journal switched in 2003 to a bimonthly schedule, in 2006 to 8-times-a-year, and going back to bimonthly in 2023.
+Review time from submission to first editorial decision is just a month with a "remarkably fast 2 days from acceptance of a paper to on-line publication."
+Content is available online for free from the Wiley Online Library.
 The journal was originally published in both print and electronic versions, but since 2014 the journal is online-only.
+Publication costs are covered through article publication charges paid by authors or their institutions (Gold open access).

 The founding editor-in-chief was Wim Crusio (French National Centre for Scientific Research), who was succeeded in 2012 by Andrew Holmes (National Institute on Alcohol Abuse and Alcoholism).

 Reception

+In its third year, Genes, Brain and Behavior was available in 1400 academic libraries.
+In 2024, Douglas Wahlsten wrote that the contents of the journal are "thoroughly modern", not suffering from the genetic determinism that "infected" many earlier behavior-genetics publications.